viiopen/jquery-awesome-cursor/bower_components/jquery-awesome-cursor/CONTRIBUTING.md

 # Contributing

+## Getting started

+- Install all of the necessary dependencies for development, by running `npm install && bower install`
+- Check that the tests pass by running `grunt test`
+  - You will notice that some of the tests get skipped because they are marked as browser-only.
+This is because there are some issues with running the tests from PhantomJS (one such problem is that it doesn't report the cursor hotspot position when getting the value of the `cursor` style).
+To run these tests, open the test page in a browser (Chrome users: note that you will have to host the test directory locally due to restrictions on accessing file:// URLs in Chrome);

 ## Important notes
-Please don't edit files in the `dist` subdirectory as they are generated via Grunt.
+- Please don't edit files in the `dist` subdirectory as they are generated via Grunt.
 You'll find source code in the `src` subdirectory!
+- Please don't edit `bower.json`, `awesome-cursor.jquery.json` or `package.json` directly, as they are also generated via Grunt.
+Instead, make your changes in `_unified_manifest.json`.

 ### Code style
 Regarding code style like indentation and whitespace, **follow the conventions you see used in the source already.**